-Delivering culturally competent care
+Delivering culturally competent services

 At Collective Health, we’re on a mission to make healthcare easier to navigate and understand for everyone.
 We also realize that when we say everyone, we must also acknowledge that our current healthcare system isn’t designed to equally or fairly serve the needs of “everyone.”
-Which is why our Product and Customer Experience teams are working to find ways we can deliver more culturally competent services-services that more readily meets the evolving social and cultural needs of our members.
+Which is why our Product and Customer Experience teams are working to find ways we can deliver more culturally competent services-services that more readily meet the evolving social and cultural needs of our members.
 Along with working toward our mission, creating a more culturally competent organization has proven benefits, including improved health outcomes, potentially lower costs and fewer care disparities.1 The first step to delivering more culturally competent benefits is making sure our members feel included and supported.

 Here’s a preview of some of the ways we’re doing just that: